bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

    its parameters, but usually excludes the return type(s) of the method.

-   Within *Axon Ivy*, signatures act as unique identifiers for specific start elements (e.g. method starts, request starts, trigger starts, call sub starts), within the same process, only one element with the same signature may exist.
+   Within *|axon-ivy|*, signatures act as unique identifiers for specific start elements (e.g. method starts, request starts, trigger starts, call sub starts), within the same process, only one element with the same signature may exist.
 The same holds true for signatures of start